snieves777/hello-world/Sample Markdown.md

 For the rest of the instructions, we will use certain words with very specific meanings.
 Please read all definitions carefully!

 ### Flat Roof
 A roof is one that is completely flat.
 It has no pitch whatsoever.

+### Low Roof
+A low roof is one that is not flat and has a pitch less than 12/12.
+Here’s a picture to give you an idea.